 After returning to the U.S., I worked as a technology support consultant for 8 years in the Grand Rapids, Michigan area.
 Plus, I ran my own video production company for 5 years.
 I am married and the father of three adult children.
 My wife, Angelyn, began working as the Early Childhood/Elementary School Principal at the Cayman International School in the Cayman Islands with the start of the 2013-14 school year.
 So, we have moved to Grand Cayman where I continue to work on my Master of Arts in Educational Technology via a fully online program at Michigan State University (hooray for online education!)

 With the start of the 2014 school year, I accepted the position of Technology Coordinator/Technology Coach at the Cayman International School.
-While at CIS, I will administer and manage the school’s IT infrastructure as well as develop and implement professional development opportunities for the staff with a focus on technology integration and innovation.
+While at CIS, I administered and managed the school’s IT infrastructure as well as developed and implemented professional development opportunities for the staff with a focus on technology integration and innovation.

 In the summer of 2016, I returned to the U.S. to care for my parents and our first grandchild, Porter Thomas.
 While I am happily retired from education, I continue to pursue my Masters degree.
 I expect to graduate following the Spring 2018 semester.